ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

                                     port number
         -i, --input-script TEXT    Name of the input Python script.
 Cannot be mixed with -p
-        --exit                     Exit after running input script.
-Can only be used with -i.
-Defaults to true if not graphical mode.
-Only supported in versions 241 and later.
+        --exit                     Exit the application after running an input script.
+You can only use this command with --input-script argument (-i).
+The command
+                                    defaults to true you are not running the application in graphical mode.
+The ``exit``
+                                    command is only supported in version 2024 R1 or later.
         -s, --show-welcome-screen  Show the welcome screen, where you can select the file to open.
 Only affects graphical mode --debug                    Show a debug dialog right when the process